 Instead of receiving an additional skill rank or hit point whenever they gain a level in a favored class, some races have the option of choosing from a number of other bonuses, depending upon their favored classes.
 The following options are available to the listed race who have knight as their favored class, and unless otherwise stated, the bonus applies each time you select the listed favored class reward.

-- Au Ra: Add +1/3 to the knight’s total number of rounds for the defensive stance ability per day.
+- Bangaa: Add +1 to the knight’s total number of defensive stance rounds per day.

 - Dwarf: Add +1 to the knight’s total number of defensive stance rounds per day.

 - Elvaan: Add +1/6 shield bonus to armor class while the knight uses any shield.